pabloariasal/pabloariasal.github.io/_drafts/non-local-initialization.md

 comments: true
 ---

 Today is the last day of the year.
-I'm wearing my yellow underwear; it's a tradition around here.
-People say that starting the new year wearing yellow underwear shall bring you wealth and happiness for the upcoming twelve months.
+I'm wearing my yellow underwear; it's tradition around here.
+People say that it shall bring you wealth, luck and happiness for the upcoming twelve months.
 Growing up, I used to consider it silly to wear yellow underwear on new year's eve.
 Today I think silly is the one who doesn't.

-Anyone who has been doing C++ long enough knows that variables initialization is everything but trivial.
-You've probably battled frustration mastering `auto` deduction rules or lost your sanity trying to understand why `std::initialer_list` was considered a good idea.
+You are probably reading this because you code in C++.
+This means that you have battled frustration mastering `auto` deduction rules and lost your sanity trying to understand why `std::initialer_list` was considered a good idea.
+Anyone who has been doing this long enough knows that variables initialization is everything but trivial.
+It's an art too essential to ignore yet too challenging to master.
 I'm here to tell you that there is more to it.

 # Static Variables